pusher-community/real-time-laravel/getting-started/sign-up.md

 # Sign up for Pusher

-Signing up for a free Pusher account is as simple as going to [pusher.com](https://pusher.com) and filling out the simple form.
+Please sign up for a free Pusher account via [pusher.com/signup](https://pusher.com/signup).

 Once you've done that you'll land within a "Main" application page.
 For this workshop all you need to do is take a note of the "App Credentials".
 These are: